eclipse-vertx/vertx-sql-client/src/main/docs/index.md

 {@link examples.Examples#connectingWithUri}
 ```

+More information about connection string formats can be found in the [PostgreSQL Manuals](https://www.postgresql.org/docs/9.6/static/libpq-connect.html#LIBPQ-CONNSTRING).

 ## Connecting to Postgres

 Most of the time you will use a pool to connect to Postgres: